 Some of these forms are only available via prescription from your doctor.
 The most common forms you’ll see available over the counter are retinol and retinyl palmitate, both of which are converted in the skin to all-trans retinoic acid before they are active.
 Retinol generally does this a bit easier than retinyl palmitate, which is part of the reason why it is thought of as a bit stronger, both in terms of efficacy and side effects.
 Retinol has also been found to penetrate into the skin more easily than other over the counter retinoids.

-How Retinoids Work
+How Retinoids Work in Skinare

 What is perhaps the most interesting thing about retinoids (at least to me) is that they don’t work just one way.
 No. They like to be complicated and do a ton of things to your skin.
 I’ll go over some of it here, but if you want to cut to the chase then skip down to the next headline, Long Story Short.